 Computers and computer monitors are widespread in Australia and New Zealand, with just about every home and office having one or more of each.
-By 2020, it’s thought that there will be more than 40 million computers in Australia and around 30 million computers in New Zealand.
+It is thought that there is more than 40 million computers in Australia and around 30 million computers in New Zealand.

-The number of computer monitors will also be as large or even exceed the number of computers, as some people prefer two or more monitors for their computer, both at work and at home.
+The number of computer monitors is also as large or even exceeds the number of computers, as some people prefer two or more monitors for their computer, both at work and at home.

 By law, computers and computer monitors sold or supplied within Australia and New Zealand must meet a minimum level of energy efficiency.
 Computer monitors in a store must also display an energy rating label.